enabledhq/enabledhq.github.io/_posts/2018-06-28-microservices-innovation.md

   "@context" : "http://schema.org",
   "@type" : "Article",
-  "name" : "Why Microservices Are The New Innovation Enablers For Enterprises", "author" : {
+  "name" : "Why Microservices Are The New Innovation Enablers For Enterprises", "headline" : "Why Microservices Are The New Innovation Enablers For Enterprises", "author" : {
     "@type" : "Person",
     "name" : "Grant Hull"